ozguzMete/GSoC2022FinalWorkSubmission/README.md

   * Address Rmadupuri test errors [#223](https://github.com/genome-nexus/genome-nexus-annotation-pipeline/issues/223), [#224](https://github.com/genome-nexus/genome-nexus-annotation-pipeline/pull/224), [0a95018](https://github.com/genome-nexus/genome-nexus-annotation-pipeline/commit/0a950182fba7a916b810faeb788db242c38e23fc)

 ## Coming Features
-Annotation of big mutation file without failure [#216](https://github.com/genome-nexus/genome-nexus-annotation-pipeline/issues/216)
+* Annotation of big mutation files without failure [#216](https://github.com/genome-nexus/genome-nexus-annotation-pipeline/issues/216)
+  * The tool uses too much memory, and it takes too long to annotate a MAF file that includes more than a million records.
+    * Runtime-wise problem is solved [#227](https://github.com/genome-nexus/genome-nexus-annotation-pipeline/pull/227), [788e04c](https://github.com/genome-nexus/genome-nexus-annotation-pipeline/pull/227/commits/788e04cc7569f719ed103561d80308dd5ce622f6)
+      * ~50% performance increase
+      * Additional experimental branch that addresses related issues [#226](https://github.com/genome-nexus/genome-nexus-annotation-pipeline/pull/226)
+        * As a bonus, with the new data presentation layer coming with this feature, the removal of empty columns is straightforward
+    * Memory-wise problem is addressed [#216#issuecomment-1241965326](https://github.com/genome-nexus/genome-nexus-annotation-pipeline/issues/216#issuecomment-1241965326)
+* The option named **split-output** [#209](https://github.com/genome-nexus/genome-nexus-annotation-pipeline/pull/209), [feaee5a](https://github.com/genome-nexus/genome-nexus-annotation-pipeline/pull/209/commits/feaee5a39249b7f1c93ec92cbe614e866a3a7e8d)
+  * This option produces two additional files based on the value of annotation status of a variant.
+* Fix the metric total runtime [#228](https://github.com/genome-nexus/genome-nexus-annotation-pipeline/pull/228), [c873281](https://github.com/genome-nexus/genome-nexus-annotation-pipeline/pull/228/commits/c873281c15a369dbc5ee9e9bfe51c4eada954513)

 ## Future
+* The runtime of the application should be improved further by sending multiple requests at a time as much as possible.
+* The need for Spring Batch Framework should be reconsidered.
+  * As an example, after profiling, I saw that the main bottlenecks of the application are caused by misconfiguration of the chunk size and the metadata production for persistence.
+Both are features of Spring Batch that the application doesn’t need.
+And additionally, the application isn't using multiple jobs and multiple steps either.
+* More tests and assertions won’t hurt.
+* Using a test coverage service like Coveralls might be a good addition to the established CircleCI pipeline.
+* A universal code formatting should be decided and forced

+## Closing

+This open source project is the first project that I contributed besides the ones that I self-published.
+It was a pleasure to contribute.
+Working within very different timezones

+I would like to thank to Google and GSoC team that make it happen.
+I would also like to thank to my mentors and my teammates:

-[1] de Bruijn I, Li X, Sumer SO, et al. Genome Nexus: A Comprehensive Resource for the Annotation and Interpretation of Genomic Variants in Cancer.
+[^1]: de Bruijn I, Li X, Sumer SO, et al. Genome Nexus: A Comprehensive Resource for the Annotation and Interpretation of Genomic Variants in Cancer.
 JCO Clin Cancer Inform.
 2022;6:e2100144. doi:10.1200/CCI.21.00144